guiccastro/Projeto-FRIDA/README.md

 ``-f`` => Filter by bogons.
 ``-F`` => Filter by fullbogons.

+This parameters only need to be passed if the filtration will not use a user's list, otherwise it will generate no effect.

 ### __User list__:

 ``-L:path`` => Use a file given by the user to filter the data.

+It needs to be passed with the path and the name of the file.

+### __User list__:

+``-P:path`` => Path to where the data to be sanitized is.

+If not passed, the default path is the directorie "Data/".

 ## Example:
     $ python3 sanitizer.py -F